UniFormal/TGView3D/README.md

 # TGView3D

 The TGView3D System is a 3D-theory graph viewer developed at the [KWARC group](http://kwarc.info) at [FAU Erlangen-Nürnberg](http://www.fau.de) in the Unity Engine.
-Different layouts and highlighting settings are available, to visualize the complex theory graphs efficiently.
+Different layouts and highlighting settings are available to visualize the complex theory graphs efficiently.

 Visit the web version at https://tgview3d.mathhub.info/